thetrueyoshifan/mempatcher/README.md

 #### [spice2x](https://spice2x.github.io)

 > [!IMPORTANT]
 > The `-z` flag requires version **24-09-21** or newer.
 It is possible to use `-k` instead, but this will result in patches being applied after the game library has been initialized.
 In some rare cases [this may cause issues](https://github.com/spice2x/spice2x.github.io/issues/220)
+>
+> If you were using mempatcher as a workaround for this issue, consider updating to version [**24-10-14**](https://github.com/spice2x/spice2x.github.io/releases/tag/24-10-14) or newer, as it now applies JSON patches [using the same technique as mempatcher](https://github.com/spice2x/spice2x.github.io/issues/220#issuecomment-2409159899)

 ```
+spice.exe [...] -z mempatcher32.dll --mempatch patch.mph
-spice64.exe [...] -z mempatcher.dll --mempatch patch.mph
+spice64.exe [...] -z mempatcher64.dll --mempatch patch.mph
 ```

 #### [Bemanitools](https://github.com/djhackersdev/bemanitools)

 ```
-launcher.exe [...] -B mempatcher.dll --mempatch patch.mph
+launcher.exe [...] -B mempatcher[32|64].dll --mempatch patch.mph
 ```

 #### Segatools

 ```
+inject_x86.exe [...] -k mempatcher32.dll [...] --mempatch patch.mph
-inject(_x86/_x64).exe [...] -k mempatcher.dll [...] --mempatch patch.mph
+inject_x64.exe [...] -k mempatcher64.dll [...] --mempatch patch.mph
 ```

 #### Generic